Publications: To add, remove, or fix a publication, login to edit your profile page.

 - Grant information from NIH RePORTER is updated monthly.

-- Overview and other personalized data is entered by the profile owner or a designated proxy.
+- Overview and other personalized information is entered by the profile owner or a designated proxy.

 What are the lists of networks on the right side of my profile?

 - The lists at the right side of a profile page provide additional information about the individual.
 The first three lists are based on MeSH terms assigned to the individual's publications by the National Library of Medicine.

 - "Related Concepts" includes the top five research concepts derived from publications' MeSH terms.
 There is also a link to show all the concepts associated with this individual.

 - "Co-Authors" includes those who have published with this individual.

 - "Related Authors" includes people who have research concepts/MeSH terms in common with this individual.

 Why are there missing or incorrect publications in my profile?
 How can I correct this?